 How often should I get a hand reflexology treatment?

 The frequency of hand reflexology sessions can vary based on individual needs and goals.
 Some may benefit from weekly sessions, while others might find a session once a month sufficient.
-A qualified reflexologist can provide personalized recommendations based on your health status and wellness objectives.
+A qualified reflexologist can provide personalised recommendations based on your health status and wellness objectives.

 Can I practice hand reflexology on myself?